-Hobbes played a crucial role in laying the foundations for the Enlightenment his most important work Leviathan published in 1651 was one the first studies of what the early modern capitalist state would look like.
+Hobbes played a crucial role in laying the foundations for the Enlightenment his most crucial work Leviathan published in 1651 was one of the first studies of what the early modern capitalist state would look like.

 In Chapter 8 On Religion as a Human, Construct Dawson is correct in pointing out that it 's hard to work out his thoughts on religion.
 Hobbes knew he was on dangerous ground.
 Given that men had fought a war and carried out a revolution because they believed they had God on their side.